Last updated

 Formal vs Informal Mentoring

-Formal mentoring programmes use structured processes for matching, training, and reporting, whereas informal mentoring grows naturally through personal networks or shared interests.
-Most associations and organisations find a balance between the two to reach different audiences.
+Most associations and organisations find a balance between the two to reach different needs.

 Benefits: